-Legacy analog content comes to life as digital, searchable, and shareable assets
+Analog content comes to life as digital media that’s searchable and shareable

-The Giants had a rich history of analog media content covering 60 years stored in various places throughout the Bay Area.
-Some were in storage pods in the East Bay, some were in storage lockers in San Francisco.
-The club worried that many of the tapes were deteriorating to the point that they would no longer be usable.
+These images, videos, audiotapes, and more were stored in various places throughout the Bay Area.
+Some were in storage pods in the East Bay, and others in storage lockers in San Francisco.
+The club worried that many of the tapes were deteriorating beyond repair and use.

-Veritone’s AI-powered operating system, aiWARE, went to work processing all of the SF Giants’ unstructured content to create and associate meaningful metadata with their video files.
-And with Veritone Digital Media Hub, a cloud-native, AI-powered media management platform, the SF Giants’ media teams can use AI-powered search and discovery to quickly identify and share content that otherwise might never see the light of day.
+With Veritone Digital Media Hub, a cloud-native, AI-powered media asset management platform, the SF Giants’ media teams could find content faster.
+With AI-auto tagging, enabling search and discovery, they could identify and share content that otherwise might never see the light of day.

 Today, content that would take days or weeks to find or might never be found is now discoverable in moments.
 “Thanks to Veritone, we can explore, we can get creative, we can tell better stories, and we can share every moment,” concludes Hodges.
 “We’re keeping our club’s history alive.”